LogicalContracts/LogicalEnglish/README.md

 This means that the knowldege page was constructed from the text at that URL.
 It must be the very first Prolog term in the file.

-The logic language used is pure PROLOG (Horn clauses) but sugared with some additional operators in the clause bodies, towards readability and expressiveness:
+The logic language used is pure PROLOG (Horn clauses plus a few connectives, excluding cuts) but sugared with some additional operators in the clause bodies, towards readability and expressiveness:

   * ``if``, ``and``, ``or``, as alternatives to :- , ;
   * ``if...must/then..``  and ``if...then...else...``